-Courses can be three or five weeks long.
+Courses are three or five weeks long.
 Read each course listing carefully.

 Each summer course, regardless of length, is the equivalent of a full quarter-long (10 week) course, and meets for a least 30 contact hours.

-Undergraduate courses are open to current College undergraduate students; visiting undergraduate students; and, unless otherwise stated, current high school sophomores and juniors, 14 years and older.
+Undergraduate courses are open to current College undergraduate students; visiting undergraduate students; and, unless otherwise stated, current high school juniors and seniors.

 To search for courses based on your academic interest, check out the course finder.